-Just like a farmer nurturing a sapling, drip email marketing campaigns give prospects the right information at the right time with the help of automated sets of emails that are sent based on specific timelines or actions performed by users.
-Each time a drip email gets sent out, it comes from a queue of pre-written emails.
+Drip email marketing campaigns use automatic sets of emails that are delivered based on particular timeframes or actions taken by users to provide prospects with the relevant information at the right time, much like a farmer tending a sapling.
+Every time a drip email is sent, it is selected from a queue of previously written emails.
 So there’s no need to manually write and send each one.
 These emails can even be personalized with your contacts’ name, company info, and other details.

 Emails that are relevant and targeted produce 18 times more revenue than globally-broadcasted ones, according to a study conducted by email-marketing suite Emma.
 They also discovered that people who read these emails are 119% more likely to click the links within.